A Chirality-Based Quantum Leap: Chirality and Spin Measurements

-The conductive probe and spin-exchange methods used to test spin-dependent transport or charge redistribution involve multiple contacts or molecules within an interface, which may convolute spin-selective tunneling effects across individual chiral molecule bridges.
-Alternatively, scanning tunneling microscopy break junction (STM-BJ) techniques provide a measurement of conductance through single molecules, enabling hundreds to thousands of measurements for statistically relevant analyses.
-Using a spin-polarized STM-BJ method, Aragon\`es \textit{et al}.\ demonstrated that conductance between ferromagnetic Ni tips and Au surfaces bridged by sulfur-terminated $\alpha$-helical peptides (cysteine residues) depended on tip magnetization direction and handedness (L or D) of aminoacid residues,\cite{Aragones2017} as shown in \textbf{Fig.~\ref{FigSTMBJ}}.
-The results highlight a direct correlation between electron spin polarization and transport.
-Still, experimental evidence is lacking that can unambiguously distinguish incoherent hopping from coherent tunneling in spin-dependent conductance through the chiral molecular framework.
-Moving forward, systematic investigation of the dependence of monomer sequence, length, and molecular dipole on conductance using spin-polarized STM-BJ techniques could be used to categorize spin filtering due to the CISS effect in this transport regime.\cite{Xiang2015}
+The conductive probe and spin-exchange methods used to study spin-dependent transport or charge redistribution involve multiple contacts or molecules within an interface, which may convolute spin-selective tunneling effects across individual chiral molecule bridges.
+Alternatively, scanning tunneling microscopy break junction (STM-BJ) techniques provide a measurement of conductance through single molecules, enabling hundreds to thousands of measurements that provide statistically relevant analyses.\cite{Aragones2017} Briefly, in a STM-BJ experiment, the STM tip is driven into and out of contact to/from the sample of interest.